A Drunk Thief, Bat Ears, and an Angry Mage

 “Well look at you.
 Because I don’t know, damnit,” I chuckled.

 “Not really ‘people’ in our … er, your, sense of the word.
-But let’s just say, you don’t want your name on their watch list, however sneaky you might be.
-I’m doing you a favor keeping my trap shut.”
+But let’s just say, you don’t want your name on their list, however sneaky you might be.
+I’m doing you a favor keeping quiet.”

 “I may be stupid enough to sneak into the mansions of wealthy and powerful folk with more guards than all the fingers n’ toes on my body, but you can be certain I wouldn’t want to mix up with your kind.
 S’pose I’ll meet em soon anyways, one of these days … with the life I’m living.”
 Despite his words, his tone wasn’t depressing at all, in fact, it might even be called cheerful.
 I smirked.
 Unique fellow.